Japan: US military coronavirus policy has multiple problems | International

 Japan: US military coronavirus policy has multiple problems

-“We have discovered a number of problems,” Defense Minister Taro Kono said.
-“We need to more strictly scrutinize the situation with the U.S. military in Japan."
-Kono said the problems were discovered after Japanese officials requested information from the US military.
-He refused to give details, but said the problems exist at US bases throughout Japan, not just on Okinawa.
+On Tuesday, Kadena Air Base reported two positive cases.
+Combined with three cases at Kadena in March, the total among the U.S. service members on Okinawa is 100, officials said.
+"We have discovered a number of problems," Defence Minister Taro Kono said.
+"We need to more strictly scrutinize the situation with the U.S. military in Japan," Kono said the problems were discovered after Japanese officials requested information from the U.S. military.
+He refused to give details but said the problems exist at U.S. bases throughout Japan, not just in Okinawa.

-In a possible indication of one of the problems, Kono said Japanese officials are inspecting a hotel used by the US military to house service members newly assigned to Okinawa from the US while they undergo a 14-day self-quarantine.
+In a possible indication of one of the problems, Kono said Japanese officials are inspecting a hotel used by the U.S. military to house service members newly assigned to Okinawa from the U.S. while they undergo a 14-day self-quarantine.
 Okinawan officials and residents have raised concerns about whether adequate safety measures are in place at the hotel.
+Later Tuesday, officials said no infections or major problems were found at the hotel and those staying there are not allowed to go out during their two-week quarantine.
+Current hotel residents will move to facilities on the base next week, while the hotel will then accommodate those leaving Okinawa.

 Okinawa Gov. Denny Tamaki has criticized the US military for a lack of transparency regarding the coronavirus, saying it has caused concern among residents.
 Tamaki in telephone talks Saturday with Lt.
 Gen. H. Stacy Clardy, commander of III Marine Expeditionary Force, demanded the U.S. military increase transparency, improve disease prevention measures, stop sending personnel from the mainland U.S. to Okinawa and seal the bases.